Who Has Parasites?

 Some people experience the added satisfaction of actually seeing parasites come out in their poop.
 This is potentially a bit traumatizing on the one hand, and very validating on the other.
 Nothing like a little worm poop to make you realize you’ve been playing host to some unwelcome guests.
 If you’re feeling curious, google “parasite cleanse” images.

-I felt terrible the first week.
-I was nauseous, dizzy every time I stood up from sitting, experienced itching all over my body for 3-4 days, and I was an emotional wreck.
-I’ve talked to several friends and read this too: it’s common to experience intense mood swings or depression while on the cleanse.
+My first parasite cleanse was rough.
+I terrible the first week.
+Nauseous, dizzy every time I stood up from sitting, I experienced itching all over my body for 3-4 days, and I was an emotional wreck.
+It’s common to experience intense mood swings or depression while on the cleanse.
 There is research indicating that parasites influence serotonin, which may account for feelings of depression during or post-cleanse.

 After the Cleanse